atinfo/awesome-test-automation/c#-test-automation.md

 ## Windows UI test automation

+* [**Winium.Cruciatus**](https://github.com/2gis/Winium.Cruciatus) is an open source C# Framework for automated testing of Windows application based on WinForms and WPF platforms.
 * [**Teststack White**](https://github.com/TestStack/White) is one of the most popular and stable open source UI test automation library for Windows (WinAPI / WPF / Silverlight / Windows Forms).
 * Coded UI ($$$) does a pretty good job for Windows UI automation.
 Pricey... because it comes with Visual Studio Premium and Ultimate.